fdelgadodelapuente/fdelgadodelapuente.github.io/_pages/publications.md

 If you a need a copy of my papers just send me an email, some of them have pre-print versions in my RG profile.

 **Published**<br>
-[Strontium isotopic composition of the Mesozoic sedimentary formations of the southern Central Andes (33°–34°S) and its paleogeographic implications](https://authors.elsevier.com/tracking/article/details.do?aid=104984&jid=SAMES&surname=Perez-Fodich) J. González-Cariqueo, M. Pfeiffer, M. Peña, M. Macchioli Grande, <br> **A. Perez-Fodich**, . _Journal of South American Earth Sciences_. **2024**, _accepted_.
+[Strontium isotopic composition of the Mesozoic sedimentary formations of the southern Central Andes (33°–34°S) and its paleogeographic implications](https://authors.elsevier.com/tracking/article/details.do?aid=104984&jid=SAMES&surname=Perez-Fodich) J. González-Cariqueo*, M. Pfeiffer, M. Peña, M. Macchioli Grande, <br> **A. Perez-Fodich**, . _Journal of South American Earth Sciences_. **2024**, _accepted_.

 [The effect of weathering in runoff-to-groundwater partitioning in the Island of Hawai’i: perspectives for landscape evolution](https://doi.org/10.1016/j.epsl.2024.118687) <br> **A. Perez-Fodich**, L.A.
 Derry, J. Marçais, M.T.
 Walter. _Earth and Planetary Science Letters_. **2024**, 635, 118687.